 The intent with this initial phase is to allow the implementation team to become increasingly familiar with the client, its business model, current processes and identify potential gaps.
 This information is generally packaged up in the form of a Business Requirement Document, also known as a BRD.
 The BRD will be utilized to determine how NetSuite should be configured to map to the clients future state.

 The discovery and analysis phase is critical to ensuring a successful ERP project and one that should align to both your initial and future needs.
 Be sure to give it the necessary time to maximize your NetSuite investment and avoid surprises.

 Protip: Expect a consulting firm to spend roughly 50-150 hours of the project dedicated to gathering and documenting requirements for your NetSuite ERP implementation.
-Most NetSuite Partners will bill out between $150 - $250 per hour.
+NetSuite consulting rates vary by partner but generally cost between $150 - $250 per hour.
 Remember, you can pay now for a high quality discovery and analysis phase or pay later due to “missed” requirements and costly change orders.

 2. NetSuite Configuration and Deployment

 After the completion and acceptance of the BRD, now the real work begins!
 Depending upon the implementation methodology and timeline objectives you should expect ~3 configuration sessions per week for a duration of ~8 - 12 weeks followed by user acceptance testing (UAT) in preparation for go-live.

 The number of sessions and length is largely dependent upon the size of scope, desired go-live objectives and resource availability.
 An experienced NetSuite Solution Provider will recommend just enough sessions to enable you to hit your goals and objectives without putting your job and the business at risk.